 - 17. You may invest in a Bond by applying via the internet, by telephone or by post to SAKURA; or in person at any post office which carries out SAKURA business.
-Where you apply 30 via the internet or by telephone and this is your first investment in Bonds, you must confirm your application by signing and returning a confirmation form we will send to you by post.
+Where you apply via the internet or by telephone and this is your first investment in Bonds, you must confirm your application by signing and returning a confirmation form we will send to you by post.
 We may also write to you requesting documentary evidence of your identity and address.
-The form and/or letter 35 requesting evidence of identity will specify the time within which the signed form and/or evidence must be returned to SAKURA.
+The form and/or letter requesting evidence of identity will specify the time within which the signed form and/or evidence must be returned to SAKURA.
 If the form and/or evidence is not received at SAKURA within the specified time SAKURA will not be able to accept your application. - 18.
 In all cases, an application to invest is subject to acceptance by SAKURA: where you apply at a post office, acceptance can only occur when the application is subsequently processed by SAKURA.
-If accepted the date of investment will be: - (a) for applications sent by post, the date your application and payment were received at SAKURA; - (b) for applications via the internet, the date your on-line application, including authority for a debit card payment, 50 were received at SAKURA. - (c) for applications made by telephone, the first date by which SAKURA took the details of your application, including authority for a debit card payment; - (d) for applications at a post office, the date your application 55 and payment were received at the post office. - 19.
+If accepted the date of investment will be: - (a) for applications sent by post, the date your application and payment were received at SAKURA; - (b) for applications via the internet, the date your on-line application, including authority for a debit card payment, were received at SAKURA. - (c) for applications made by telephone, the first date by which SAKURA took the details of your application, including authority for a debit card payment; - (d) for applications at a post office, the date your application and payment were received at the post office. - 19.
 Because Bonds of more than one term may be available at any one time, you must specify your choice of term on the application form. - 20.
-Unless you specify otherwise on your application form, interest on your Bond will: - (a) be added to your Bond-not paid to a bank account (see paragraphs 7 and 8); - (b) be added or paid annually on the anniversary of invest- 65 ment and at the end of the term-not monthly (see paragraphs 9 and 10).

-21. We will send you a certificate of investment showing the value and date of investment.
+Unless you specify otherwise on your application form, interest on your Bond will: - (a) be added to your Bond not paid to a bank account (see paragraphs 7 and 8); - (b) be added or paid annually on the anniversary of investment and at the end of the term not monthly (see paragraphs 9 and 10). - 21.
+We will send you a certificate of investment showing the value and date of investment.
+Investment and holding limits - 22.
+The minimum you can invest in a Bond is 1,000,000 yens.
+Face values of the Bond include 1, 5, 10, 50 and 100 million yens. - 23.
+You may not invest in a Bond if immediately after that investment you would hold, whether solely or jointly with another person, more than 1,000,000,000 yens in Bonds.
+The holding limit will not prevent the addition of interest but interest that has been added will count towards this limit if you wish to invest in a further Bond. - 24.
+Bonds you inherit from a deceased holder will not count towards the maximum limit.
+Bonds you hold as a trustee will not affect the amount you may hold for yourself, nor will Bonds held in trust for a beneficiary count towards the maximum limit of that beneficiary's personal holding.
+Although the maximum limit applies to trust holdings, each trust is treated separately.